Archive for the ‘Tapestry Crochet History’ Category

 How did she do it?
 “Well, first you have to count your stitches.
 I had about 88 in the round, and the letters were planned to be 6-7 rounds high.
 I started to sketch in Excel, using colors close to my yarns.
 Carol Ventura has a great graph paper in her book More Tapestry Crochet, but I didn’t have it with me that day.
 I soon saw I had to crochet the text in two lines.
 I spread out the text to look balanced and started to crochet.
 It was GREAT fun!”

 “I bead crocheted the rim, sew an inner lining, started thinking about how to close the purse.
 A casing was easiest to make.
-And Precious could go to bed in it’s new home!”
+And Precious could go to bed in its new home!”

 What will she be doing next?
 “Thanks to audio books that are now available everywhere, I will most certainly crochet more.
 I can’t tapestry crochet and read books simultaneously, which is what I do with knitting, lace crochet, and this autumn also spinning.
 My handspun merino-silk yarns are perfect for many projects: small purses, fingerless gloves etc. Maybe I’ll also start sketching own patterns, but that’s uncertain because of all the wonderful ethnic designs from all over the world that can be used.”